okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ## Filtering

-Filtering allows a requestor to specify a subset of resources to return and is often needed for large collection resources such as `Users`.
-While filtering semantics are standardized in the Okta API, not all resources in the Okta API support filtering.
-When filtering is supported for a resource, the `filter` URL query parameter contains a filter expression.
+Filtering allows a requestor to specify a subset of objects to return and is often needed for large collection objects such as `Users`.
+While filtering semantics are standardized in the Okta API, not all objects in the Okta API support filtering.
+When filtering is supported for an object, the `filter` URL query parameter contains a filter expression.

 The expression language that is used in the filter and search parameters supports references to JSON attributes and literals.
 The literal values can be strings enclosed in double quotes, numbers, date times enclosed in double quotes, and Boolean values; i.e., true or false.
 String literals must be valid JSON strings.